T3JA50180/CS317-9-code/readme.txt

-# Hybrid FrameWork for Viral Genome Classification Using FCGR Image with CNNs and XGBoost
+# A Hybrid Deep Learning Framework for Viral Genome Classification Using FCGR Images with CNN and XGBoost
-Author: Sunil Kumar, Tejas S Gowda, Mohammed Khalid Ahmed, Kodi Satya Sai Prakash

 # CNN Training